CredaCash™ Crosschain Exchange Overview

 Exchange Price Discovery

-In addition to liquidity, an important goal of the exchange is price discovery.
+An important goal of the exchange is price discovery.
 Price discovery allows users to determine the amounts and rates of trade requests and matches, both current and historic.
 To accomplish this in the CredaCash integrated exchange, all buy and sell requests are public, including the requested amounts and rates.
-Trade requests that participate in matching, and the resulting matches and trade settlements, are also permanently recorded in the CredaCash blockchain and stored in an SQL database where they can be queried and analyzed to determine trade price and volume at any point in time.
+Trade requests that result in matches and trade settlement are stored in a database where they can be queried and analyzed to determine trade price and volume at any point in time.

 Due to the information that is intentionally made public, the CredaCash exchange is only semi-private.
 The amounts traded are public, but the sources and destinations of CredaCash used in trade remain private, so that trades and other CredaCash transactions cannot be linked together or associated with a particular wallet.
 Bitcoin payments inherit the privacy of the bitcoin blockchain, which means that the the amounts, sources, and destinations of all bitcoin payments are public.
 The bitcoin payments can be linked to past bitcoin payments and potentially linked to particular wallets using blockchain forensics.